yyyamamoto/TSS-analysis/README.md

 2
 Use TSSClusteringFromMappedData_1_2024.pl
 There are two arguments as described in the top of the script.
+"TSSclusteringfromMappedData_inputtest.tab" is a test input file.
 The second argument is the name of the output file like this:
 TSSclusteringfromMappedData_outputtest.tab

 3
-Use TSSClusteringFromMappedData_2_2018.pl
+Use TSSClusteringFromMappedData_2_prepClusterTable2018.pl
+There are two arguments as described in the top of the script.
+"TSSclusteringfromMappedData_outputtest.tab" is a test input file.
+The output data is now summerized as TSS clusters, and can be managed using MS-Excel.
+//